LCSW vs. Psychologist: Key Differences Explained

 Any kind of clinical social worker needs to have not only an advanced education, but also plenty of real-world experience and demonstrated knowledge in the field.
 The process of earning an LCSW can take four or more years after getting a four-year bachelor’s degree.

-That four-year degree is both a requirement and just a jumping off point.
+That four-year degree is both a requirement and just a jumping-off point.
 The traditional LCSW degree is the Master of Social Work (MSW).
 This is a two-year graduate degree that includes both theoretical and practical approaches to social work.

 The typical curriculum in an MSW degree program will include courses in: